huaize2020/awesome-nodejs/README.md

 - [write-json-file](https://github.com/sindresorhus/write-json-file) - Stringify and write JSON to a file atomically.

 ### Type Checking
+- [is](https://github.com/enricomarino/is) - The definitive JavaScript type testing library.
 - [is-type-of](https://github.com/node-modules/is-type-of) - Complete type checking for node.
 - [core-util-is](https://github.com/isaacs/core-util-is) - The util.is* functions from Node core.
 - [isstream](https://github.com/rvagg/isstream) - Determine if an object is a Node.js Stream.